cmocharla/robo-advisor/README.md

 API https://www.alphavantage.co/

-## Sub Folder
+### Sub Folder
-Create a sub folder
-CSV
+Verify there is a subfolder titled "Data" where the CSV data files will be written.

+## Disclaimer
+Do not take this program's recomndations.